LZeroAnalytics/thornode/docs/mimir.md

 `THORNames`: Enable/Disable THORNames
-`TNSRegisterFee`: TNS registration fee of new names `TNSFeePerBlock`: TNS cost per block to retain ownership of a name `ArtificialRagnarokBlockHeight`: Triggers a chain shutodwn and ragnarok `NativeTransactionFee`: The rune fee for a native transaction (gas cost in 1e8 notation) `HALTSIGNING<chain>`: Halt signing in a specific chain `HALTSIGNING`: Halt signing globally
+`TNSRegisterFee`: TNS registration fee of new names `TNSFeePerBlock`: TNS cost per block to retain ownership of a name `ArtificialRagnarokBlockHeight`: Triggers a chain shutdown and ragnarok `NativeTransactionFee`: The rune fee for a native transaction (gas cost in 1e8 notation) `HALTSIGNING<chain>`: Halt signing in a specific chain `HALTSIGNING`: Halt signing globally